cloudnativer/kube-install/README.md

 ## 2.4 One click Install kubernetes cluster

 <br>
 Please operate in the root user environment.
-Execute on the Kube-Install host selected above:<br>
+Execute on the kube-install host selected above:<br>

 ```
 # cd /root/kube-install/